T-Troll/alienfx-tools/Doc/alienfx-gui.md

 !["Events Monitoring" tab](https://github.com/T-Troll/alienfx-tools/blob/master/Doc/img/gui-monitoring-6.png?raw=true)

-This tab designed to control "Monitoring" software effect - it change zone colors based on system states and events - like power source changes, system load, temperatures.
+This tab designed to control "System Monitoring" software effect - it change zone colors based on system states and events - like power source changes, system load, temperatures.

 For each zone, you can assign the chain of effects applied to it.
 For each effect in chain, color from previous effect used as a source value, then re-calculated using effect settings.
 Resulted color after all chain calculated applied to the zone lights.